HarshitSri-Analog/Bandgap-Reference-Bias-Circuit/README.md

 - **Schematics:** Detailed circuit diagrams for each implementation.
 - **Simulation Results:** Graphs and data showcasing the stability of the reference voltage across temperature and power supply variations.
 - **Documentation:** Step-by-step explanations of the design process and methodologies.
+- **Balanced Amplifier Report:** A detailed analysis of the balanced amplifier design and its performance specifications.

 Feel free to explore the repository for insights into the design and implementation of Bandgap Reference circuits.
 Contributions and feedback are welcome!